kuzudb/kuzu-blog/src/content/post/2025-06-10-entity-resolved-knowledge-graphs.md

 G2Export.py -F JSON -o ./data/export.json
 ```

-This data can now used to create a high-quality knowledge graph as follows: The Senzing entities form an "overlay"
+This data can now be used to create a high-quality knowledge graph as follows: The Senzing entities form an "overlay"
 subgraph that connects like-for-like entities between the two sources.
 The two otherwise disjoint subgraphs
 (from Open Ownership and OpenSanctions) are brought together to create a _single graph_ with edges
 between the entities when they represent the same real-world entity.
 No source data is removed or changed
-in the process -- Senzing simply bridges them together with its overlaid entities, as per the following schema:
+in the process -- Senzing simply bridges the two subgraphs, as per the following schema:

 <Img src="/img/creating-high-quality-knowledge-graphs/kgc-er-3.png" width=600 alt="Senzing entity resolution output">